Russia says West reneging on Syria deal

 Foreign Minister Sergei Lavrov said an agreement made by world powers and the then-peace envoy Kofi Annan in Geneva on June 30 was still valid and urged the West to do more to put it into practice.

 “We remain convinced that what was achieved in Geneva should not be sabotaged.
-We will be demanding in the next few days a clear answer from our partners on whether they confirm what they signed in Geneva,” Lavrov told a news conference.
+We will be demanding in the next few days a clear answer from our partners on whether they confirm what they signed in Geneva,” Lavrov said.

 The Geneva deal did not specify what role, if any, Assad should have in a transitional administration that would seek to end the violence in an uprising that began in March 2011.